 Back pain is often the result of irritation and poor function of bones and muscles.
 Vertebrae compression, for example, can lead to the entrapment of nerves, causing pain.

 Your Physiotherapist will perform a detailed history, orthopaedic, neurological and spinal examination to determine the exact cause of your lower back pain.

 Five Dock Physiotherapy & Sports Injury Centre proudly offer quality Physio assessment and treatment to residents in Five Dock and surrounds including Drummoyne, Concord, Burwood, Croydon, Homebush, Abbotsford, Ashfield & Haberfield.
 For comprehensive assessment and treatment, book online today.
 Our Physiotherapy clinic is located at 451 Lyons Road West, Five Dock, NSW 2046

 Physiotherapy treatment of back pain focuses on restoring function to poorly moving spinal joints, as well as reducing muscle tension and increasing muscle strength.
 This results in improved movement, reduced pain and deceased nerve irritation.

 Treatments are tailored to the individual case usually consisting of spinal and soft tissue mobilisation, core stabilization advice, strengthening exercises, stretching and heat/cold therapy.
-Please contact us to arrange your comprehensive lower back consultation to help identify the exact cause of your back pain and begin a course of corrective care today!
+Get in touch today for a comprehensive assessment of your back pain!

 Tips for looking after your back